arangodb/docs/3.10/appendix-deprecated.md

   removed in any future version of ArangoDB, so their usage is highly discouraged.
 Their functionality is already removed, but they still exist to prevent unknown startup option errors.

+- **arangobench test cases**: arangobench provides several test cases that are marked as deprecated.
+These test cases were originally written for internal testing and do not provide much value for end users.
+Therefore they will be removed in a future version of arangobench.
+Whenever a deprecated arangobench test case is invoked, there will be a warning message.

 - **HTTP and JavaScript traversal APIs**: The [HTTP traversal API](http/traversal.html) is deprecated since version 3.4.0.
 The JavaScript traversal module